noodlefrenzy/node-amqp10/api/README.md

 <a name="new_HeartbeatFrame"></a>
 ##new HeartbeatFrame()
 Heartbeat frames are under-specified in the AMQP Specification as "an empty frame".
-In practice, this seems to be interpreted as a an empty header with a type of 0 (or 8 zero bytes).
+In practice, thisseems to be interpreted as a an empty header with a type of 0 (or 0x0000 0008 0200 0000).

 <a name="OpenFrame"></a>
 #class: OpenFrame